Joseph Bamina

-Joseph Bamina (15 March 1927 – 15 December 1965) was a Burundian politician and member of the Union for National Progress (French: Union pour le Progrès national) (UPRONA) party.

-Bamina was Prime Minister from 26 January to 30 September 1965, and President of the Senate of Burundi in 1965.
-He and other leaders of the government were assassinated on 15 December 1965, by Tutsi soldiers during a reprisal effort to stop a coup by Hutu officers.
+Joseph Bamina (15 March 1927 – 15 December 1965) was a politician serving as President of the Senate of Burundi when he was assassinated.
+He had been prime minister for less than a year, member of the Union for National Progress (French: Union pour le Progrès national—UPRONA) party.
+He and other Burundian leaders of the government were assassinated on 15 December 1965, by Tutsi soldiers during a reprisal effort to stop a coup by Hutu officers.

 Early life

 Joseph Bamina was born on 15 March 1927 in Busangana, Urundi to a prominent Hutu family.
 After eight years of schooling at the Mugera Seminary, he enrolled at Lovanium University in the Belgian Congo, studying there from 1945 to 1950.
 He subsequently worked as a territorial agent for the Belgian colonial administration in Muhinga Province from 1950 to 1954.
 He married a Tutsi woman, Mary Roache, and had three children with her.